In Blog by Tim Grant / October 9, 2018

 The reason for this complexity is that most sites have dozens or even hundreds of third party providers on their site.
 Each provider has multiple domains (some >100), and those domains change from time to time, creating an administrative nightmare.

-Blue Triangle solves this administrative nightmare with Total Tag Control: A comprehensive approach to monitoring and regulating first and third party activity.
+Blue Triangle solves this administrative nightmare with CSP Manager: A comprehensive approach to monitoring and regulating first and third party activity.

 We combine Real User Monitoring (RUM) with Synthetic Monitoring (automated web page measurements from real browsers) to identify what first and third party domains are loading on your site, who owns them, and what pages they are loading on.